-Testing speed across our home network (we are still locked down here folks) we transferred 2GB files around the place across various lengths and runs through a standard gigabit ethernet switch from TP-Link.
+Testing speed across a home network, we transferred 2GB files around the place.
+This involved careful use across various lengths and runs through a standard gigabit ethernet switch from TP-Link.

-If you just need a cable to upgrade your network or connect somewhere new in your house, without all the fuss and expense of pro-level cabling solutions, this will do the job perfectly.
+If you just need a cable to upgrade your network or connect somewhere new in your house, then you’re good to go.
+This will do the job perfectly, without all the fuss and expense of pro-level cabling solutions.

 The cable boot around the jack is textured and holds the underlying sheath in position.
 It comes in one color – black, and that might not be ideal for all situations if hiding it in the walls or trunking isn’t an option; in fact, this might turn out to be its biggest downfall for you.

-If a stark, obtrusive looking cable is no problem for you however, then take a good look at whether you actually need to spend any more than this.
+If a stark, obtrusive-looking cable is no problem for you though, then take a good look at whether you actually need to spend any more than this.

-Cat 7 cable will give you a reliable connection at a decent speed for many years to come, and this flat cable from Jadaol lives up to that standard.
+A Cat 7 cable will give you a reliable connection at a decent speed for many years to come.
+This flat cable from Jadaol lives up to that standard.

 The build quality on this particular flat Cat 7 is excellent.
-The bandwidth os 600Mhz so nearly three times that of the Amazon Basics, but it is more expensive.
+The bandwidth is 600Mhz so nearly three times that of Amazon Basics, but it is more expensive.
 It still remains affordable and a good option if you are looking to tuck it away out of sight.

 It’s also white which is much less obtrusive.
 The wires are all copper, and it has gold-plated contacts that won’t tarnish.
 These are well met by a nice shield boot to complete the look.

-Available in sizes from as little as 3 feet all the way up to 25 feet, the high performance of this cabling take it up above the majority of Cat 6 out there.
+It’s available in sizes from as little as 3ft, all the way up to 25ft.
+Even better, the high performance of this cabling takes it above the majority of Cat 6 ethernet cables out there.

 Pricing is great too when you consider it is built from 24AWG stranded bare copper wire and has gold-plated contacts.
-It’s good for up to 10Gbps speeds and the best bit – you get two in a pack, a blue one and a black one.
-Not great colors for hiding away, but if you have a means of keeping it out of the site, then this is the Cat 6 we’d go for.
+It’s good for up to 10Gbps speeds and, the best bit, you get two in a pack, a blue one and a black one.
+Not great colors for hiding away, but if you have a means of keeping it out of sight, then this is the Cat 6 we’d go for.